-Basic Hierarchy of Pedagogical Practices - Based on the earlier work of Colburn (2000), Staver and Bay (1987), and Herron (1971), the author here proposes a more extensive continuum to delineate the levels of pedagogical practice and offer some suggestions as to the nature of associated inquiry processes.
-Table 1 shows the various pedagogical practices mentioned thus far in relation to one another.
-It should be noted from the table that levels of inquiry differ primarily on two bases: (1) intellectual sophistication, and (2) locus of control.
-The locus of control shifts from the teacher to the student moving from left to right along the continuum.
+Basic Hierarchy of Pedagogical Practices - Based on the earlier work of Colburn (2000) and Staver and Bay (1987), the author here proposes a more extensive continuum to delineate the levels of pedagogical practice and offer some suggestions as to the nature of associated inquiry processes.
+Table 1 shows the various levels of inquiry mentioned thus far in relation to one another.
+It should be noted from the table that levels of inquiry differ from one another primarily on two bases: (1) intellectual sophistication, and (2) locus of control.
+That the locus of control shifts from the teacher to the student moving from left to right along the continuum.
 In discovery learning the teacher is in nearly complete control; in hypothetical inquiry the work depends almost entirely upon the student.
-Intellectual sophistication likewise increases continuously from discovery learning through hypothetical inquiry.
-The thought processes required to control an activity are shifted from the teacher to the student as practices progress toward the right along the continuum.
-As will be seen, inquiry labs and hypothetical inquiry can be subdivided further.
+That the intellectual sophistication likewise increases continuously from discovery learning through hypothetical inquiry is less evident because someone involved in the experiment, either teacher or student, is cognizant of the high degree of sophistication required to conduct any experiment.
+The thought processes required to control an experiment are always present but are shifted from the teacher to the student as practices progress toward the right along the continuum.
+As well be seen, inquiry labs and hypothetical inquiry can be subdivided further.